shaunsmith/functionslab-disney/3-First-Function.md

 ```

 Since we turned on verbose mode, the steps to build the Docker container image
 are displayed.
-Normally you deploy an application without the `--verbose`
+Normally you deploy an application without the `-v/--verbose`
 option.
 If you rerun the command a new image and version is created, pushed to
 OCIR, and deployed.